-Each quarter, the Asset and Liability Management Capital Allocation and Risk Management Committee ('ALM CARMC') reviews the current capital adequacy position as well as a financial plan to identify any potential adverse movements in the CET1 and Total Capital ratios that could require management action.
+Each quarter, the ALM CARMC reviews the current capital adequacy position as well as a forecast position to identify any potential adverse movements in the CET1 and Total Capital ratios that could require management action.
 The CRO has established a risk appetite for capital risk and this is monitored quarterly by the ALM CARMC and Risk Committee.
 Annually, the ICAAP assesses the adequacy of capital in both benign and during a range of plausible, adverse stress scenarios.
 The ICAAP informs management of what reasonable actions may be necessary to restore the capital position, if required, during times of economic stress.